syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

 ## Request a Resource from a Promised service {#request-jenkins}

-As a user of the Platform, you can find out what's available by checking the installed Promises:
+As a user of the platform, you can find out what's available by checking the installed Promises:

 ```bash